Eddie Lampert: Career

 In July 1984, Lampert worked as an intern at Goldman Sachs, and then worked in the firm's risk arbitrage department from March 1985 to February 1988.
 While there, he worked directly with Robert Rubin.
 When Lampert decided to go out on his own, Rubin warned him it would be a bad career decision.

-In April 1988, Lampert left the bank to form ESL Investments, based in Greenwich, Connecticut (the name ESL derives from Lampert's initials).
+In April 1988, Lampert left the bank to form ESL Investments, based in Greenwich, Connecticut (the name derives from Lampert's initials).
 Richard Rainwater, whom Lampert had met on Nantucket Island, gave him $28 million in seed money and introduced him to clients, such as David Geffen.

-Lampert typically holds his investments for several years and usually has between three and fifteen stocks in his portfolio.
-His investment style has drawn comparisons to the financier Warren Buffett.
+A 2004 profile by Businessweek likened Lampert's investment style to that of financier Warren Buffett.
 Lampert's earnings in 2004 were estimated to be $1.02 billion, making him the first Wall Street financial manager to exceed an income of $1 billion in a single year.
 In 2006, Lampert was featured on the Time 100 list for most influential people in the world for being one of the "brightest minds on Wall Street" and leading a new class of activist hedge funds.
 Lampert was the richest person in Connecticut in 2006 with a net worth of $3.8 billion.

-In March 2012, Lampert was No. 367 on the Forbes world wealthiest people list with a net worth of $3.1 billion.
-By August, 2016, Lampert had fallen to No. 810 on the list, with a net worth of $2.2 billion.
+In March 2012, Lampert was No. 367 on the Forbes world's wealthiest people list with a net worth of $3.1 billion.
+By August 2016, Lampert had fallen to No. 810 on the list, with a net worth of $2.2 billion.

-In January 2013, it was announced that Lampert would take over as chief executive officer at Sears after Louis D'Ambrosio stepped down due to family health matters, which took effect in May 2013.
-In July 2016 he held 28% of shares in Sears Holdings Corp worth approximately $408 million.
+In January 2013, it was announced that Lampert would take over as chief executive officer at Sears after Louis D'Ambrosio stepped down due to family health matters; this took effect in May 2013.

+Lampert restructured Sears into approximately 30 separate business units, which were evaluated based on individual profits, rather than any estimation of their effect on Sears' overall profit.
+These units were to buy and sell services among themselves through competitive bidding.
+Some sources say these policies were based upon the ideas of Ayn Rand.
+It is generally agreed that they failed to slow Sears' decline.